FQ-trevr/portswigger-labs/os-command-injection/01-simple.md

 Intercept a request for checking product stock.

-Modify the `storeID` paramter to be `1|whoami` and see that the current user is returned.
+Modify the `storeID` parameter to be `1|whoami` and see that the current user is returned.